Not just the market. Not just the plate. But the whole journey?

 Qualification:

-A Bachelor's degree in fisheries management,
+- Bachelor’s in fisheries management, aquaculture, or related field.

 Salary: